Finding Pareto frontier for one-sided matching: Discussion

 Computing the complete Pareto front is inherently computationally expensive.
 While ITEA cannot avoid the n! factor in generating allocations, it improves performance by a factor of $|P|/n!$ through strategic application of TTC.
 Experiments on 700 instances show that the average Pareto front size $|P|$ is $2.78, 5.50, 12.72, 27.41, 76.37, 165.75,$ and $485.93$ for $n=3$ to $9$, respectively, consistently and significantly below $n!$.
 Only in the worst-case scenario, with $|P|= n!$, does the factorial complexity remain unavoidable.

-\textbf{Practical value and scalability of ITEA.} Experimental results over 700 instances demonstrate that the ratio $\frac{|P|}{n!}$ decreases sharply with $n$, dropping from about $46\%$ at $n=3$ to $0.13\%$ at $n=9$.
+\textbf{Practical value and scalability of ITEA.} Experimental results over 700 instances demonstrate that the ratio $\frac{|P|}{n!}$ decreases sharply with $n$, dropping from about $46\%$ at $n=3$ to $0.13\%$ of the total allocation space ($n!$) at $n=9$.
+This means that ITEA avoids $99.87\%$ of the redundant TTC calls required by brute-force.
 This confirms that ITEA’s advantage over brute force increases with problem size.
 For $n=9$, ITEA invokes TTC approximately $486$ times, compared to brute force’s $3,62,880$ invocations, providing a speedup of over $700$ times in forward TTC calls.

-\textbf{Applications of finding the Pareto frontier.} Choosing a single PO from the set $P$ depends on the problem and context, and we view ITEA as a principled first step that enables such secondary optimization.
+\textbf{Optimizing Over the Pareto Frontier.} Choosing a single PO from the set $P$ depends on the problem and context, and we view ITEA as a principled first step that enables such secondary optimization.
 Once ITEA explicitly enumerates $P$, selecting an allocation reduces to evaluating any polynomial-time computable criterion over the finite set $P$.
-Depending on the context, for example, maximizing egalitarian or utilitarian welfare, the brute-force approach could be to iterate over $P$ and pick the allocation that optimizes the chosen objective.
-To the best of our knowledge, no polynomial time algorithm to date can identify the PO allocation that optimizes a secondary criterion, for instance, minimizing envy, without either enumerating the Pareto frontier or risking incompleteness.
+Determining a Pareto-optimal allocation that maximizes social welfare is NP-hard \cite{BIRO2021614}.
+However, a brute-force approach that iterates over $P$ and selects the allocation that maximizes social welfare yields a solution with reduced complexity.
+Similarly, objectives such as finding Pareto-optimal allocations with minimum total envy, or the minimum number of envy agents, can be addressed by modifying the algorithms in \cite{hosseini2024degree}, for example, by first removing the hall-violator houses and then applying ITEA.

+\textbf{Enumeration Complexity.} From an enumeration-complexity perspective, ITEA is output-sensitive, as its runtime depends on both the input size and the structure of the Pareto frontier through the inverse TTC equivalence classes.
+However, the current inverse traversal via \texttt{devour()} does not guarantee polynomial delay between consecutive outputs, since exponentially many intermediate tagged states may still be explored before generating the next Pareto allocation.
+Establishing stronger guarantees, such as OutputP, IncrementalP, or polynomial-delay (DelayP) enumeration, remains an interesting direction for future work.

 The paper's primary focus is to enumerate the Pareto frontier.
 The other objectives, such as fairness, can be optimized over the enumerated set $P$.
 The paper proposes designing efficient selection rules over the enumerated frontier as an open problem.